A5H73Y/Parkour/docs/tutorials/sign-commands.md

 ## Join Course

 A sign used to join a Parkour Course.
-These should be stored in your Parkour Lobby so they can be easy to find and interact with.
+These should be stored in your Parkour Lobby, so they can be easy to find and interact with.
 Validation will execute when the sign is clicked to make sure the Player is allowed to join first before they are teleported away.

 ##### Syntax